 ICUF Small Business Emergency Relief Fund Grants

-The Iowa Credit Union Foundation is providing $500 grants to eligible credit union members, including both individuals and small business owners, who are experiencing financial hardship due to COVID-19.
+The Iowa Credit Union Foundation provided $500 grants to eligible credit union members, including both individuals and small business owners, experiencing financial hardship due to COVID-19.

 Applications for the Emergency Relief Fund grants became available April 1.
-The funds are available on a first-come, first-serve basis and are subject to availability.
-The deadline to apply is 5 p.m.
-CT Friday, April 3, 2020.
+The funds were available on a first-come, first-serve basis and were subject to availability.
+The deadline to apply was April 3, 2020.

 Targeted Small Business Sole Operator Fund